 Privacy and Security: The Core Considerations

-A GitHub changelog from early 2023 highlighted emerging trends in self-hosted support infrastructure, noting increased interest in tools that provide end-to-end encryption and comprehensive access controls.
-The movement reflects a growing industry focus on decentralized, privacy-first technology solutions.
+A GitHub changelog from early 2023 showed some interesting trends in self-hosted support infrastructure.
+They noticed more people getting interested in tools that offer end-to-end encryption and solid access controls.
+It's part of a bigger shift where the industry's really focusing on decentralized, privacy-first tech solutions.

 Choosing the Right Self-Hosted Help Desk Tool